tobbeost/umierrorcorrect/README.md

 Dependencies
 ------------

-Umi-errorcorrect runs using Python and  requires the following programs/libraries to be installed:
+Umi-errorcorrect runs using Python and requires the following programs/libraries to be installed (if you run through docker all dependencies are already handled):

 Python-libraries (should be installed automatically):